 A Due Diligence clause can also make a contract look cleaner.
 Because it negates the need for other clauses such as Pest and Building, a Due Diligence clause covers nearly every potential problem.

-This protects you as an investor in the case that any unforeseen issues arise with the property.
+This protects you as an investor in case any unforeseen issues arise with the property.

 Development Approval Clauses